lbryio/lbry-desktop/README.md

 ## Contributing

 Contributions to this project are welcome, encouraged, and compensated.
-For more details, see [CONTRIBUTING.md](CONTRIBUTING.md)
+For more details, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is MIT licensed.
-For the full license, see [LICENSE](LICENSE)
+For the full license, see [LICENSE](LICENSE).

 ## Security